 - Japanese Encephalitis

 As well, there have been cases of malaria reported in rural areas around the Mekong and Red River Deltas.
 If your travels will bring you to these areas, it’s wise to speak with a travel medicine clinic before you go.

-Understanding How to Access Medical Care in Vietnam
+Understanding How to Access Medical Treatment in Vietnam

 The good news about medical care in Vietnam is that it is greatly improving.
 Furthermore, the government is talking about developing a universal healthcare plan.
 However, the downside is that the quality of care is still extremely poor in most rural areas.
 In fact, in some of the most rural and remote areas, medical services are all but nonexistent.
 However, in urban areas, the outlook is more positive.
 That said, public hospitals are still often underfunded and equipped.

 Fortunately, the standards of private hospitals are excellent, particularly in Hanoi and Ho Chi Minh City.
 Many doctors are Expats from the United States, Korea, Japan, and France.
 Many Vietnamese doctors in private hospitals have studied overseas.
 As such, patients can expect multilingual staff, a real bonus for visitors in need of care.

 Vietnamese Pharmacy and Hospital Information and Tips